Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - provide a basic map / schema of Where is What ?
 - write docs
 - assign a "buddy" in the team & a "mentor" in the company
-- [Bringing Novice Developers Up To Speed] + bookmarks on coaching an intern
+- [Bringing Novice Developers Up To Speed]
+    * Key elements: Autonomy / Mastery / Purpose
+    * Each novice has a tech mentor to meet with regularly, ideally the team lead
+    * Encourage questions, and make it safe to ask anything.
+    * Implement a regular pairing schedule
+    * Make sure that code is systematically reviewed
+    * Junior developers need individual learning goals with self-defined objectives
+- cf. also bookmarks on coaching an intern
 - organiser un atelier en mode _Event-Sourcing_ pour expliquer le fonctionnement du projet et la terminologie
+- initier un wiki que les nouveaux arrivants complèteront au fur et à mesure, avec des sections "liens utiles" / "à installer sur son poste" / "par où commencer" / "nos méthodos & rituels d'équipe"
+- prévoir un court dispositif du type 1h / jour avec un collègue différent pour présenter un sujet
+- [Valve Handbook For New Employees]
+    * present the team history a bit
+    * Your First Month / What To Work On

 ## Leadership
 cf. [#gamedev Lead Quick Start Guide] & [Things I was unprepared for as a lead developer] & TED Talk WhyGoodLeadersMakeYouFeelSafe